Master of Science (MS) in Mechanical and Aerospace Engineering

 As an undergrad, Charles Keppler ’18, G’19 was a triple major, completing the requirements of Syracuse University’s aerospace engineering, physics, and applied mathematics programs.
 His aspiration to become a propulsion development engineer in the private space sector motivated him to pursue a master’s degree in mechanical and aerospace engineering

-One of his favorite graduate courses is fluid mechanics because it provides a more in-depth exploration of what he studied as an undergrad.
-Outside the classroom, Charles participates in a wide range of activities.
+One of his favorite graduate courses was fluid mechanics because it provided a more in-depth exploration of what he studied as an undergrad.
+Outside the classroom, Charles participated in a wide range of activities.
 He developed a product in the [email protected] invention accelerator program that was selected as one of 20 best inventions worldwide in the 2017 James Dyson Award Competition.
-Charles is a student representative on the college’s Inclusive Excellence Council and became a trained Dialogue Circle facilitator.
+Charles was a student representative on the college’s Inclusive Excellence Council and became a trained Dialogue Circle facilitator.
 In his free time, he plays Dungeons & Dragons with friends, plays the guitar, and writes poetry.